glotaran/pyglotaran/CONTRIBUTING.rst

 6. Commit your changes and push your branch to GitHub::

-    $ git add .
+    $git add .
-    $ git commit -m "Your detailed description of your changes."
+    $git commit -m "Your detailed description of your changes."
-    $ git push origin name-of-your-bugfix-or-feature
+    $git push origin name-of-your-bugfix-or-feature

 7. Submit a pull request through the GitHub website.